ajsetubal/gettingDataProj1/README.md

 Pre-conditions:
 =============
- To use this script the UCI HAR Dataset file should be downloaded and unzip it in the local filesystem.
+To use this script, the UCI HAR Dataset file should be downloaded and unzipped in the local filesystem.
 Using of local files was intended to improve script reliability facing web connection failures.
  (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Behavior:
 ========
- When you call run_analysis() function, it will read data from the specified input directory, create a tidy  dataset, save it to file "average_X.txt" in current directory and return it.
+ When you call run_analysis() function, it will read data from the specified input directory, create a tidy  dataset, save it to file **bold**"average_X.txt" in current directory and return it.

 Script Parameter:
 ===============